3EMEgos/planeRF/README.md

 # planeRF
-Python code repository for an interactive web app that calculates and plots $S_E$ and $S_H$ of a RF plane wave that is incident at various angles on a PEC or real ground.
+Python code repository for an interactive web app that calculates and plots $S_E$ and $S_H$ over a height of 2m of a RF plane wave that is incident at various angles on a PEC or real ground.

 The `Dash##` and `Anvil##` folders contain major iterations of Dash and Anvil web apps.